-Notes
+Notes:

 Arsenic: The U.S. EPA adopted the new MCL standard of 10 ppb, in October 2001.
 Water systems must meet this new standard by January 2006.
+Some people who drink water containing arsenic in excess of the MCL over many years could experience skin damage or problems with their circulatory system, and may have an increased risk of getting cancer.